-Working closely with Laing O’Rourke construction projects in / around London has meant that we are well aware of the FORS standards and the importance placed on not only adhering to but actively embracing and exceeding them whether through engaging with our workforce or fitting new technology to help manage and mitigate road risk.
+Working closely with Laing O’Rourke construction projects in / around London has meant that we were always well aware of the FORS standards and the importance placed on not only adhering to but actively embracing and exceeding them whether through engaging with our workforce or fitting new technology to help manage and mitigate road risk.

 ‘The FORS management toolbox has not only helped us to enhance our operating standards but also those of the partners we use’, explains David.